Uneven earnings season providing little fuel for volatile U.S. stock market - NewsBreak

 “I would not call it a great earnings season or a horrible one,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.
 “It’s pretty mediocre.”

-Among the standouts so far this period, Meta Platforms (FB.O) shares soared 17.6% on Thursday after the social media company surprised Wall Street with a better-than-expected rise in users joining the platform. read more
+Among the standouts so far this period, Meta Platforms shares soared 17.6% on Thursday after the social media company surprised Wall Street with a better-than-expected rise in users joining the platform.

-Overall, top megacap growth companies - Apple (AAPL.O), Microsoft , Alphabet, Amazon and Meta - combined reported an earnings per share decline of 1.2%, according to Credit Suisse equity strategists Jonathan Golub and Manish Bangard.
+Overall, top megacap growth companies - Apple, Microsoft, Alphabet, Amazon and Meta - combined reported an earnings per share decline of 1.2%, according to Credit Suisse equity strategists Jonathan Golub and Manish Bangard.

 That compares to a gain of 12.4% for all other S&P 500 companies, including a combination of already reported results and estimates for yet-to-be released first-quarter results, the Credit Suisse strategists said in a note.